Wyamio/Wyam.Web/input/docs/usage/command-line.md

     <package>                The package to install.
 ```

+# Nested Arguments

-Note that some of the options such as `--nuget` are "nested" and must be contained in quotes if they contain options of their own (and any inner quotes must be escaped).
+Note that some of the arguments such as `--nuget` are "nested" and must be contained in quotes if they contain options of their own (and any inner quotes must be escaped).
 For example, the following command will load a Nuget package named `Foo.Bar`:

 ```
 wyam --nuget Foo.Bar